Over 40 years of experience with musculo-skeletal pain

 school and weekends determined to raise enough cash to at least visit my lost

 home.
-So I mopped floors in a Kilburn supermarket, washed dishes, working in a
+So I mopped floors in a Kilburn supermarket, washed dishes, worked in a

 lab at Northwick Park Hospital and turned 17, 18 and 19.